The service applies to two party claims brought before the Central London County Court which were allocated to a multi-track approach.

 The appointed mediator will bring the parties together to try to reach a settlement.
 If there is a settlement, the case will not go back to the Court.
 Following the mediation, CEDR will contact the parties in order to obtain feedback on the process and will also correspond with the Court throughout as appropriate.

-Mediations under this service are time-limited to 3-hours and take place at the court premises from 5pm-8pm during weekdays
+Mediations under this service are time-limited to 3-hours and take place online during weekdays

 Upon receipt of fully completed application form CEDR will: